(251) 210-2773

 Insufficient bone for dental implants can lead to several complications.
 Without adequate bone support, the implant may become unstable, causing discomfort, shifting, or even failure.
 The lack of stability can compromise the functionality and aesthetics of the replacement tooth or bridge.

-See also Get a Radiant Smile With Dental Implants
+See also Have A Smile You'll Love With Dental Implants!

 In some cases, inadequate bone volume may result in poor aesthetic outcomes, as the implant may not be positioned optimally for natural-looking results.
 It is crucial to address bone deficiencies before proceeding with dental implant treatment to minimize the risk of these complications.